Personal productivity game plan: 7 vital steps to reaching your goals

 For example, if you know you typically have time in the morning and during to finish part of an online language course, you can set reminders for those times.
 Re-reading a note on a to-do list all day will do you no good!

-7. Simplify and organize the environment around you:
+7. Simplify and organize the environment around you.
+Boost your productivity and reach your personal and career goals

 You’d be surprised how detrimental the distraction of constant data is in your productivity.
 The more useless consumption you can cut from your routine, the more “found” hours you will have to put towards your tasks and goals.